WICG/manifest-incubations/launch_handler-explainer.md

 - Web app that capture and handle share target events and user navigations in existing windows without invoking a navigation and losing existing state.
-  E.g. sharing an image to a chat web app could open a picker overlayed on top of an existing conversation to select which contact to send it to.
+  E.g. sharing an image to a chat web app could open a contact picker overlayed on top existing chat content.

 ## Background